jamadam/Marquee/readme.md

 ### Perlish template

-[Marquee] provedes [Mojo::Template] based template handler which allows templates to be written in more Perl instead of template specific syntax, therefore, it requires less lerning cost (by comparison to [Mason]).
+[Marquee] provedes [Mojo::Template] based template handler which allows templates to be written in more Perlish instead of template specific syntax, therefore, it requires less lerning cost (by comparison to [Mason]).

 ### Generating Content-Type automatically

-[Marquee] restricts the name of templates as name.format.handler style so that the system can auto detect Content-Type and implicitly serve the header.
+[Marquee] restricts tempalte names as name.format.handler style so that the system can auto detect Content-Type and implicitly serve the header.
 This system is more resonable (by comparison to PHP).

 ### Easy to install

-[Marquee] is written in pure-perl and depends on only [Mojolicious] distribution which is also a pure-perl, so you can even deploy them via FTP.
+[Marquee] is written in pure-perl and only depends on [Mojolicious] distribution which is also a pure-perl, so you can even deploy them via FTP.
 Though [Mojolicious] depends on perl-5.10.1 or higher, there is still an option to adopt backport project [mojo-legacy] to run on perl-5.8.7.